ibm-cloud-docs/solution-tutorials/index-redesign.md

             </h3>
             <div class="solutionBoxDescription">
                 <div class="descriptionContainer">
-                    <p>Use a terraform configuration to provision a Linux virtual server, with Apache web server, MySQL, and PHP server (LAMP stack) and the IBM Cloud Object Storage service.
+                    <p>Use Terraform to provision a Linux virtual server, with Apache web server, MySQL, PHP and the IBM Cloud Object Storage service.
 Update the configuration to scale the resources and tune the environment.</p>
                 </div>
                 <div class="architectureDiagramContainer">
                     <img class="architectureDiagram" src = "images/solution10/architecture-2.png" />